-Get the latest Eurojackpot 5/50 results here, updated live every Friday night after Europe's 18-nation lottery draw has taken place.
+Get the latest Eurojackpot 5/50 results here, updated live every Tuesday and Friday night after Europe's 18-nation lottery draw has taken place.

 The five main numbers and both Euro numbers from the latest Eurojackpot draw are shown below.
 Check out the prize divisions further down the page to see if you've won a prize.